 The year was 1917.
 Woodrow Wilson was president and

-Nathaniel Harris, a confederate army veteran, was the Governor of Georgia.
+Nathaniel Harris, a Confederate Army veteran, was the Governor of Georgia.
 Fifty-four

-years had passed since slaves were emancipated but blacks lived in trying, if
+years had passed since slaves were emancipated but Blacks lived in trying, if

 not, disparaging times.
-People of color faced obstacles from all directions; from
+People of color faced obstacles from all directions: From

 the federal to state and local governments; from within all branches of the judicial